 Below, we’ll walk you through everything you need to know to choose the right gutter size for your home.
 We’ll also tell you how Roof Maxx treatments can help rejuvenate your aging asphalt shingles so they can better withstand the elements.

-This is the most common gutter size for residential homes here in the U.S. 5″ gutters are typically suitable for single-story homes with simple roof designs in milder climates.
+5″ gutters are typically suitable for single-story homes with simple roof designs in milder climates.
+This is the most common gutter size for residential homes here in the U.S.

 Six-inch gutters are ideal for large homes or roofs with complex layouts.
 The added surface area allows them to handle up to 40% more water at any given time.

-There are five main factors to consider when choosing a gutter system.
 Most of these directly relate to the design of your roof and local weather conditions:

 The condition of your roof also makes a difference, because an older roof may be unable to tolerate the added weight for larger gutters.

 In general, 6″ gutters are better for homes in areas that get severe storms, heavy rain, or snow.
 Because they handle a much higher volume of water, ice, and snow, which lowers your risk for ice dams and blockages.
-There are a few drawbacks:

 To check precipitation rates in your area, search for “annual rainfall in [your city] or [your state]” online.
 Pick a reliable resource like US Climate Data or Statista.

-The difference in price for 5″ and 6″ gutters is negligible—you’ll pay around $0.50 to $1.00 more per linear foot to size up.
-This adds up to an increase of around $100 to $300 for the average homeowner, but you should also factor in:
+The difference in price for 5″ and 6″ gutters is negligible.
+You’ll pay around $0.50 to $1.00 more per linear foot to size up.

-The material your gutters are made of is almost more important than the size—it affects everything from lifespan to durability in a storm.
-Here’s a rough overview of what you can expect from the most common optional:
+The material your gutters are made of is almost more important than the size.
+It affects everything from lifespan to durability in hurricanes and other storms.

 Be cautious about trying to save money by going with cheaper materials, like vinyl.
 You might save a little upfront, but you’re risking much more expensive repairs and early replacement later on down the road.

-Gutters are protective, so function should always take priority over form—but that doesn’t mean you have to totally sacrifice curb appeal or personal preferences.
+Gutters are protective, so function should always take priority over form, but that doesn’t mean you have to totally sacrifice curb appeal or personal preferences.
 You can buy 5″ and 6″ gutters in a wide array of colors, finishes, and shapes.

-Best of all?
 If you decide you no longer like the look, want to sell, or you’re just sick of the color, it’s completely possible to paint over most materials.

 We strongly recommend having a pro install your gutters to ensure the work is up to code.
 If you decide to handle it on your own, you’ll assume all the risks that come with working on your roof.
-But if you’re determined, here’s what you need to consider:

 Your fascia and roofing system also need to be able to handle the added weight of larger gutters.
 If you aren’t sure how to calculate this, you have structural damage along the edge of your roof, or you’re missing shingles, contact a roofer for advice first.